Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 CoQ10 for Fertility

 The key question is which form to take and at what dose.
 Ubiquinol (the reduced form) is significantly better absorbed than ubiquinone, especially in people over 35.
-Dosing also varies depending on your goal — maintenance versus active fertility treatment.

 Magnesium for Fertility

-Magnesium is involved in over 300 enzymatic processes in the body — many of which directly affect reproductive health.
+Magnesium is involved in over 300 enzymatic reactions in the body — many of which directly affect reproductive health.
 It supports progesterone production, regulates cortisol (which suppresses reproductive hormones when chronically elevated), and helps maintain a healthy uterine environment for implantation.

 In men, magnesium supports testosterone synthesis and protects against sperm DNA fragmentation.
 Most people are mildly deficient due to poor dietary intake and high stress loads — making supplementation particularly useful for those actively trying to conceive.